aryamohapatra/Machine-Learning-Projects/Predicting_Movie_Genres_using_NLP/README.txt

-This README describes data in the CMU Movie Summary Corpus, a collection of 42,306 movie plot summaries and metadata at both the movie level (including box office revenues, genre and date of release) and character level (including gender and estimated age).
+This README describes the information of this project.
+This project has been formulated on CMU Movie Summary Corpus.The download link for the database is http://www.cs.cmu.edu/~ark/personas/data/MovieSummaries.tar.gz.

+We have used following two files as our primary data.

+movie.metadata.tsv : Metadata for 81,741 movies.
+Contains details like Movie name,Release year, Genres etc plot_summaries.txt : Plot summaries of 42,306 movies.
+Each line contains the Wikipedia movie ID (which indexes into movie.metadata.tsv) followed by the plot summary

+Files have been attahed in the repository.

  This data supports work in the following paper:

 David Bamman, Brendan O'Connor and Noah Smith, "Learning Latent Personas of Film Characters," in: Proceedings of the Annual Meeting of the Association for Computational Linguistics (ACL 2013), Sofia, Bulgaria, August 2013.